albert97/Snippet_Tech/_posts/2020-04-01-Ghost-Fluid-Method.md

 <html>
 <body>
  where \( x_0\) is the location of the contact discontinuity \cite{Toro2009}.
-</body>
-</html>

 Test 2 is called the 123 problem, which has solutions consisting of two strong rare fractions and a stationary contact discontinuity.
-The test imposes difficulty on finding star state pressure ( i.e. $p\ast$ ) as the pressure is very small (i.e. close to vacuum ), therefore testing the iterative method's stability.
+The test imposes difficulty on finding star state pressure ( i.e. \(p\ast\) ) as the pressure is very small (i.e. close to vacuum ), therefore testing the iterative method's stability.
 Test 2 is useful assessing the performance of numerical methods for low density flows.
 The level set function that is used track the shock location is plotted with density.
 The value is zero at the contact.
 Figure shows the density, velocity, pressure and internal energy profile at time = 0.15 units.

 Test 3 is a very severe test problem, the solution contains a left rarefraction, a contact and a right shock.
 It can be regarded as the propagation of a blast wave from right to left.
-Figure \ref{fig:ToroTest3} shows the density, velocity, pressure and internal energy profile at time = 0.0012 units \cite{Toro2009}.
+The thrid figure shows the density, velocity, pressure and internal energy profile at time = 0.0012 units.

 The numerical simulation is conducted using Riemann problem-based ghost fluid method, with an exact solver (iterative scheme). level set function evolves with a simple advection equation (i.e. a form of Hamilton-Jacobi equation).
 The location of contact discontinuity can be interpolated from the function.
-It is where level set function equals zero (i.e. where the function crosses the x axis, $ \phi = 0.0 $).
+It is where level set function equals zero (i.e. where the function crosses the x axis, \( \phi = 0.0 \)).
 Two states of material are treated separately (i.e. two separate simulation domains).
 At the contact, I implement Riemann problem based ghost fluid method where a Riemann problem will be solved to obtain the star states for the conservative variables either side of the contact discontinuity.
 These intermediate states are then populated into the ghost fluid regions of the two simulation domains.
 Then I applied Riemann exact solver to evaluate two simulation domain to obtain the profile at final time.
 The Level set function is then used to find the new location of the contact, which is used to combine the updated left and right states.

 This test is not a true multimaterial tests, nonetheless, by treating the contact discontinuity as a material interface, one can test if the ghost fluid method has been correctly implemented for the simplest scenario.

-Figure \ref{fig:ToroTest1},  Figure \ref{fig:ToroTeSt2} and Figure \ref{fig:ToroTest3} shows the solution profiles for density, pressure, velocity and specific internal energy for test 1, 2, 3 respectively.
+Figures below show the solution profiles for density, pressure, velocity and specific internal energy for test 1, 2, 3 respectively.
 Location of the final contact discontinuity is interpolated from level set function as it takes a value of zero.
-Figure \ref{fig:ResCompare} compare the density profiles of test one for different resolution tests.
-All tests display the same profile, with the greatest correlation at smooth regions.
-At  contact discontinuity and shock regions, the deviation can be attributed to purely the number of cells used in the simulation domain and more cells, the sharper the discontinuity.
+</body>
+</html>
 <img src="{{ "/assets/img/content/post-example/Test1.png" | absolute_url }}" alt="bay" class="post-pic"/>

 <img src="{{ "/assets/img/content/post-example/Test2.png" | absolute_url }}" alt="bay" class="post-pic"/>